MrMilenko/UIX-Ultra-Lite/README.md

+# Warning.
+This branch is for testing purposes and integration of a modified XBE.
+Do not use this as a daily.
 # UIX-Ultra-Lite
 Modern/Re-Implemented Patches and Scripts for the Xbox Dashboard #5960
 * Completely based on old school patches and hex edits, not a source modification.
 So you don’t need to feel "dirty" about using it.